No source yet for medical waste on beaches, officials say

 No new items of medical waste have washed up on Nassau's South Shore beaches after the discovery of syringes and other debris led to the closure of all Hempstead Town beaches and the county’s Nickerson Beach, officials said.

-Officials said Monday the source of the waste discovered Friday and Saturday — more than 60 pieces — has not been determined an the investigation continues.
+Officials said Monday the source of the waste discovered Friday and Saturday — more than 60 pieces — has not been determined and the investigation continues.

 Dredging along the Long Beach shore has been paused while authorities investigate.
 Operations will likely resume Tuesday morning, officials said.
 The dredging is part of the U.S. Army Corps of Engineers $230 million shoreline storm protection project in Long Beach.